-Cough suppressing medicines may be helpful for adults but should not be used for young children unless you have been advised to use them by a doctor.
+Cough suppressing medicines may be helpful for adults but should not be used for children.
 Part of the reason for coughing is that there is sticky mucous in the airways which needs to be coughed up.
-Always check with your doctor before giving a child a cough suppressing medicine.

 What you can do

 It is important to check often that the child is eating and drinking enough.

 It seems that feeding a young child immediately after a coughing spell may mean the food and drink stays down.
 Feeding seems to trigger a coughing spell if the child has not coughed recently, but soon after a coughing spell, food and drink usually do not trigger another coughing spell.

 Children who are coughing often will be tired and uncomfortable (coughing can cause tummy pain from overused muscles).
 Some paracetamol or ibuprofen may help with aching muscles.